4 min read

 Deployment Model SaaS-first, low touch, fast time-to-value Requires alignment with CrowdStrike ecosystem

 However, SaaS risk increasingly originates outside the endpoint layer.
+It emerges from identity sprawl, OAuth integrations, privilege expansion, cross-application data flows, and embedded AI capabilities.

-Grip delivers:
+Grip Security

-• Continuous SaaS discovery
+• Identity-based SaaS discovery

 • Identity-correlated risk classification

-• Automated corrective actions
+• Automated remediation workflows

 • Integration governance